TonyNakamoto/arkade-faucet/README.md

 ## About

 Hey!
-This faucet was created by using **cursor** and no experience with coding.
+This faucet was created by using **cursor**, no experience with coding and trust me bro custodial design.
 The main idea is to share sats, spark curiosity, and educate people about the ark protocol.
 Stay hydrated and liberated.

 > *They say, darkness we defeat, trust me.... we fight for light*